sbozarth/homebridge-lc7001/README.md

   "platforms": [
     {
       "platform" : "LC7001",
-      "name" : "Adorne",
+      "name" : "LC7001"
-      "lc7001-hostname" : "x.x.x.x"
     }
   ]
 }

-Where "x.x.x.x" is the IP address of your LC7001.
-Replacing "x.x.x.x" with a hostname or IPv6 address should work as the string is passed to the net.Socket Node.js object without modification.
-The "name" field is whatever you would like it to be; it is simply what shows up in the Homebridge log.
-The "platform" field is coded into the plugin; do not change it.

-If your LC7001 for some reason does not use port 2112, you may specify a different port:
+This plugin supports two optional parameters.
+You may specify either one or both:

 {
   "platforms": [
     {
       "platform" : "LC7001",
-      "name" : "Adorne",
+      "name" : "LC7001",
-      "lc7001-hostname" : "x.x.x.x",
+      "lc7001-hostname" : "LCM1.local",
       "lc7001-port" : 2112
     }
   ]
 }

+If you do not specify lc7001-hostname or lc7001-port, the defaults of "LCM1.local" and 2112 will be used.
+"LCM1.local" is a mDNS hostname that the LC7001 will answer.
+"LCM1.local" can be replaced with any hostname or IP address that can be resolved by the net.Socket Node.js object.
+The "name" field is whatever you would like it to be; it is simply what shows up in the Homebridge log.
+The "platform" field is coded into the plugin; do not change it.

 Configure your LC7001 using the Legrand Lighting Control app, available here: https://www.legrand.us/home-automation/rflc/rflc-app.aspx
+The plugin should work as long as the LC7001 is attached to the same network.
+If not in the same broadcast domain (for mDNS), you will need to specify lc7001-hostname in config.json.
-Name your light switches and dimmers wisely, as the name is used as the unique identifier.
-Renaming lights in the Legrand Lighting Control app has not been tested.
-The first time you run the plugin, it will poll the LC7001 and create all of the switches in HomeKit as light bulbs in the default room.
-You can rename the lights as much as you want within HomeKit.
+The names you give your light switches and dimmers are treated as unique indentifiers.
+If you rename any object in the Legrand Lighting Control app, the accessory will be removed from HomeKit and readded under the new name.
+You can rename the lights as much as you want within HomeKit, just not within the Legrand Lighting Control app.